Backlund Transformations for Darboux Integrable Differential Systems: -2pt Group Theoretic Constructions of Darboux Integrable Systems

 \begin{Remark} Integrable Pfaffian systems whose maximal integral manifolds are all imbedded submanifolds are called {\deffont regular integrable Pfaffian systems} \cite{palais:1957a} .
 Theorem \StRef{Dreduce}, part {\bf [v]} therefore implies that $\hV^\infty$ and $\cV^\infty$ are regular integrable Pfaffian systems. \end{Remark}

-\begin{Remark} The hypothesis in part {\bf [v]} of Theorem \StRef{Dreduce} that the $M_a$ are connected implies that the inclusions $\iota_{M_a}:M_a \to M_1 \times M_2$ are maximal integral manifolds of $\hW^\infty $ and $\cW^\infty$.
+\begin{Remark} The hypothesis that the $M_a$ are connected in part {\bf [v]} of Theorem \StRef{Dreduce} implies that the inclusions $\iota_{M_a}:M_a \to M_1 \times M_2$ are maximal integral manifolds of $\hW^\infty $ and $\cW^\infty$.
 Therefore, by the Darboux compatibility condition established in part {\bf [iii]} of Theorem \StRef{Dreduce}, the manifolds $N_1$ and $N_2$ in equation \EqRef{N1N2def2} are integral manifolds of maximal dimension for $\hV^\infty$ and $\cV^\infty$.
-Part {\bf [v]} shows , in addtion, that these integral manifolds are maximal and imbedded. \end{Remark}
+Part {\bf [v]} shows, in addition, that these integral manifolds are maximal and imbedded. \end{Remark}